Words destroy stuff we’ve built

-And that is actually how words work: We spend them.
+And that is how words work: We spend them.

-How we spend our words is worth thinking about.
-For many of us conversation seems instinctual.
+How we spend our words is worth considering.
+For many of us, conversations seem instinctual.
 We say this in response to that.
-We inform, persuade, entertain with a joke.
+We inform, persuade, and entertain with a joke.
 We do most of this without making conscious choices about our wordly-intentions.

 But what if we did think of how we spend our words?
-What if we invested our words to accomplish some end?
-What if we invested our words with meaning—which is to say, what if we said things that were pulled from the well of what is important to us?
+What if we invested our words in accomplishing some end?
+What if we infused our words with meaning, voicing thoughts pulled from the well of what matters to us?
 That would make us vulnerable, of course.
 It would also be a platform for growth.
-Because when we say what is important, we learn something about ourselves and often a meaningful conversation can follow.
+Because when we say what is important, we learn something about ourselves, and a meaningful conversation can often follow.
 The kind of conversation that has a chance of touching us deeply.

-I am advocating for conscious use of words, and for filling those words with stuff that is important to us—scary as that is.
+I am advocating for the conscious use of words infused with what matters to us.
 I see this as the opposite of small talk.
-I do, however, acknowledge that small talk is the precursor to big talk.
+However, I acknowledge that small talk is the precursor to big talk.